-Students using the on-line application by the priority deadline pay an application fee of \$15.00.
-An application fee of \$40.00 is assessed to those who use the paper application at any time or who apply on-line after the priority deadline.
+An application fee of \$40.00 is assessed to those who use the paper application or who apply on-line.

 Transcripts and Test Scores

 High school and/or college transcripts must be official copies in sealed envelopes provided by the high school and/or college; student copies are not acceptable.
 Test scores (SAT I & II, ACT, AP) must be submitted to Clayton State directly from the testing service or on the official high school transcript; copies provided by the student are not acceptable.
 In cases requiring the SAT II, the University will provide information about which tests are needed and what scores are acceptable.